tiagomachado/uniplaces.github.com/jobs/graduate-software-engineer.md

 tagline: Job description
 ---

+Uniplaces is looking for five graduate software engineers to join our rapidly growing team.
+Invaluable learning and growth career oportunity, to be part of the core engineering team that will enable international expansion of Uniplaces.

 ## About Uniplaces
 UniPlaces is an online marketplace that makes it really easy for millions of students worldwide to find and book their accommodation.
 The company is run by a skilled, international team and is supported by top investors who have created leading consumer internet brands in Europe.
 At UniPlaces we have an ambitious and fast paced culture, focused on getting things done!
 This makes our company a high-energy place to work!
 After you join our team, how far & how quickly you progress is entirely based on your performance.